 In 1998, Chyrzyński obtained a doctoral degree in composition at his alma mater; and in 2010, the doktor habilitowany degree (professorial qualification) in music arts.
 Since 1994 he has worked as a lecturer and in 2010 became the Associate Professor at the Krakow Music Academy's Department of Composition, Interpretation and Musical Education.
 2014-19 he has been a director of the Institute of Composition, Conducting and Music Theory.

-He has been a visiting professor in Mexico (Universidad National Autónoma de Mexico in Mexico City), South Africa (University of Pretoria, University of Cape Town, University of the Witswatersrand in Johannesburg), South Korea (Yeungnam University in Daegu, Inje University in Gimhae), Slovakia (Academy of Performing Arts in Bratislava), the United States (University of Southern California in Los Angeles, New York Conservatory of Music), Italy (Conservatorio Statale di Musica in Latina) and Poland (Institute of Musicology, Jagiellonian University), as well as at the Takefu International Composition Workshop in Japan and Seoul International Music Festival in South Korea.
+He has been a visiting professor in Mexico (Universidad National Autónoma de Mexico in Mexico City), South Africa (University of Pretoria, University of Cape Town, University of the Witswatersrand in Johannesburg), South Korea (Yeungnam University in Daegu, Inje University in Gimhae), Slovakia (Academy of Performing Arts in Bratislava), the United States (University of Southern California in Los Angeles, New York Conservatory of Music), Italy (Conservatorio Statale di Musica in Latina) and Poland (Institute of Musicology, Jagiellonian University), as well as at the Takefu International Composition Workshop in Japan and during the Seoul International Music Festival in South Korea.

 Since 1995 he has been a member of the Polish Composers' Union and in 2005-07, 2009-11 and 2013-21 a member of the Main Board of PCU.
 Since 2005 he also became a member of the Polish Society for Electroacoustic Music.
 Since 2014 he has been a director of the International Festival of Krakow Composers.
 Since 2016 he has been a president of the Krakow Branch of the Polish Composers' Union.